 Instant Messaging (IM) is the ability to transfer text messages in real time over the Internet or a corporate network.
 The inherent advantages of IM have caused the technology to migrate from the consumer market to the workplace.
-IM is now gaining in importance as a means of communication and collaboration not only within the enterprise, but also with the enterprise’s suppliers, customers, outsourcing vendors, and other transaction partners.
+IM has gained in importance as a means of communication and collaboration not only within the enterprise, but also with the enterprise’s suppliers, customers, outsourcing vendors, and other transaction partners.
 IM is an important component connecting data, platforms, processes and people so as to increase productivity and save costs.

 Overview of Microsoft Office Communications Server

-Communication can be full of inefficiencies; phone or e-mail "tag" is familiar to everyone; workers who are physically separated by geography and time zones lack visibility into other people's availability or "presence."
+Communication can be full of inefficiencies; phone or email "tag" is familiar to everyone; workers who are physically separated by geography and time zones lack visibility into other people's availability or "presence."
 Knowing a person's presence is especially important when there is a need for a critical business discussion or a time-sensitive decision has to be made.
 Office Communications Server helps your organization increase individual productivity using presence, instant messaging, and real-time communication capabilities such as voice, video, and data collaboration.

 The preferred client for Office Communications Service is Microsoft Office Communicator 2007.
 Microsoft Office Communicator 2007 provides integrated communications capabilities that include IM, extendable presence with Microsoft Exchange Server calendar information, PC based voice/video, and Voice over Internet Protocol (VoIP) telephony.

 Microsoft Office Communications Server allows users to display their status (for example, away, idle, busy, do not disturb) to other users.
 You can also determine who is offline or unavailable.
 With Microsoft Office Communicator 2007, offline presence details can be displayed even when a user is not logged in.
-By right-clicking on the name of a user who is offline, users can see if that user is available via other forms of communication such as e-mail or telephone.
-Office Communications Server offers features not included with Live Communications Server 2005 such as the ability to utilize Exchange Server distribution lists plus the inclusion of software-driven-powered VoIP support.
+By right-clicking on the name of a user who is offline, users can see if that user is available via other forms of communication such as email or telephone.
+Office Communications Server offers features not included with Live Communications Server 2005 such as the ability to utilize Exchange Server distribution lists plus the inclusion of software-driven VoIP support.

 Major Benefits of Using Office Communications Server